-Place casserole, uncovered, in preheated oven on the center of the baking rack.
-Bake for 35-40 minutes until potato mixture is bubbly and peeking up around the pork chops.
+Place casserole, uncovered, in preheated oven in the center of the baking rack.
+Bake for 35–40 minutes until potato mixture is bubbly and peeking up around the pork chops.
 The potatoes should be “fork tender”.

 Remove casserole from oven and allow to rest 10 minutes.
 As the casserole rests the in the dish the creamy cheesy mixture will settle back down into the potatoes.